Nyesha loves writing about cooking/recipes, restaurants, movies, weddings, and poetry.

 - Extra virgin olive oil for cooking

-- If meat is frozen, allow to thaw completely.
+- For this how to make meatballs without breadcrumbs recipe, if the meat is frozen, allow it to thaw completely.
 Rinse and drain.

 - In a bowl, combine the meat with all spices.
 Add 1 egg and mix.